GabrielAsis/ThemeCrafted/README.md

 - SCSS is required for all styling.
 - Use `!important` if your styles are not applying as expected.
-- Feel free to create additional utility classes or extend the existing ones in your components.
+- Feel free to create additional utility classes in index.css file or extend the existing ones in your components.